-The Contractor will create training materials and lead all training activities prior to go-live (or, if the State and Contractor elect to do a pilot, prior to the pilot.)
+The Contractor will create training materials and lead all training activities prior to Referrals' roll-out, the pilot, and ultimately full system go-live.
 This includes providing the equipment and facilities (as required for field offices, see also Section 2.7.5), scheduling the sessions, facilitating the sessions, surveying the participants, and analyzing the results to ensure adequate attendance and learning has occurred.
 The Training Lead (see Section 2.8.2) will be responsible for all training and knowledge transfer planning, material development, and delivery, as well as managing a team to create and deliver this content.

-DHS has approximately a dozen training labs outside of Little Rock at various county offices which can be leveraged for training (if available).
+DHS has approximately a dozen training labs outside of Little Rock at various county offices which can be leveraged for training (if available), but the primary training location in Little Rock shall be at Contractor's local office.
 DHS and Arkansas State Police have approximately 1700 staff that will need to be trained on the new system, of which approximately 1400 are not local to Little Rock.
-Technical training and knowledge transfer for technical staff is expected to commence as soon as possible in the project schedule, with ongoing, advanced and refresher training throughout the Contract period.
+Technical training and knowledge transfer for technical staff is expected to commence as soon as possible in the project schedule, with ongoing, advanced and refresher training throughout the

+Contract period.
 Prior to project close out, the Contractor will ensure the designated DHS training personnel are fully capable of training users on the Future System so they can perform on-going trainings for system end-users.